arras-energy/gridlabd-old/docs/Module/Python/Tutorial.md

 The structure of this example is shown in Figure 2.

 [image:Tutorial_figure_2.png]
+Figure 2: Using a python module in a GridLAB-D model

 The following sections explain how these three files generally interact.